 With this strategy, you're insured against a disaster, but you also have limited upside.
 Therefore, you use this strategy when you're on the defensive, concerned about protecting yourself from potential losses, and don't see tremendous upside in the near term.

 When to insure positions with call option income

 This option strategy of buying a put and selling a call (or vice versa) is called a "collar" strategy.
 You're limiting the potential pricing outcome for the position that you're "collaring" -- in this case, Research In Motion.
-You'll be able to sell it at $50, no matter what.

 The strategy may be used when you don't want to sell a stock quite yet, but you also want to limit your potential losses.
 With a collar, you limit your upside, but you're also in effect saying, "I don't believe there's much upside in the near term anyway.
 Meanwhile, I'm concerned about the risk.
-So, I'll insure my stock without any or only a little out-of-pocket expense."
+So, I'll insure my stock without any, or only a little, out-of-pocket expense."
 The strategy is called a "costless collar."

 Options as tools

 Options are tools best used in tandem with in-depth business knowledge and a long-term stock perspective.
 They can be used to protect positions, generate income, short, or hedge, and to get better buy or sell prices on your stocks.

 Want to learn more?
 Motley Fool Pro is designed to get you up to speed on options basics.
 Just enter your email in the box below to find out more.